Jason Day's Success and Achievements in Timeline

 2015: Breakout Season

-In 2015, Jason Day had a breakout season, winning five events, including the PGA Championship, a major championship.
-During 2015, he also ascended to the number one position in the world golf rankings.
+In 2015, Jason Day had his breakout season, winning five events including the PGA Championship, a major championship, and ascending to #1 in the world.

-In 2015, Jason Day won the RBC Canadian Open, his second tour victory of the season.
-Jason Day won the 2015 PGA Championship, setting a new record becoming the first player in history to finish at 20-under-par in a major.
+In 2015, Jason Day won the RBC Canadian Open and the PGA Championship.
+At the PGA Championship he set a new record, becoming the first player in history to finish at 20-under-par in a major.

 May 2023: Day wins AT&T Byron Nelson

-In May 2023, Day secured victory at the AT&T Byron Nelson by a single shot, marking his first win in five years.
-He also achieved a runner-up finish at the 2023 Open Championship, thus completing the "runner-up grand slam" by finishing as runner-up in every major championship.
+In May 2023, Jason Day won the AT&T Byron Nelson tournament by one shot.
+This victory marked his first in five years.
+He also finished as runner-up at the 2023 Open Championship, which meant he completed the "runner-up grand slam".

 2023: Comeback Year